Neko3000/neko3000/README.md

 ### 📣 We are hiring

-**TikTok Global LIVE Team**, iOS, Android, backend, frontend, etc, unlimited opportunities. </br>
+**TikTok Global LIVE Team** offers unlimited opportunities in iOS, Android, backend, frontend, and more.
-Addtional head counts for other departments and bases, Shanghai, Beijing, Shenzhen, Hangzhou, etc. </br>
+We are also looking to hire additional staff for various departments and bases, including Shanghai, Beijing, Shenzhen, Hangzhou, etc.
-Please feel free to contact me with wechat qs_will or email me directly, even just for a little chatting :).
+Please feel free to contact me via WeChat at qs_will or email me directly.
+I'm even available for a casual chat :).

 </br>